ahedberg/comp116-ahedberg/forensics/README.md

    opening the /etc/\*\_version file.
 On this SD card, it was named /etc/debian\_version.

 4. The following applications are installed.
-Autospy was used to browse through the SD card's filesystem.
+Autopsy was used to browse through the SD card's filesystem.
    * Burpsuite - found through looking at contents of /usr/bin
    * Metasploit - found in /opt folder